 We weren’t sure how we should make the sea shell wreath.
 Should we buy the tube-like, foam base, a flat base, or the wire frame?
-After careful consideration, we opted in for the flat surface foam wreath and wrapped it in burlap.
+After roaming the aisles of Michaels for almost an hour, we opted in for the flat surface foam wreath and wrapped it in burlap.
+This way, the shells would hold better to the burlap, rather than the foam.
 We got a 16″ diameter foam wreath because we were afraid of running out of shells if we bought the larger one.
-From there, we started glueing the shells to the wreath.
-We sorted the hundreds of shells into a few different piles; large, medium, small, and broken.
-We only had about 10 shells that broke among the 300+ shipped to us.

 DIY Sea Shell Wreath

-- White sea shells (we used about 7lbs of the 8lbs we bought – sorry we never counted the shells individually!)
+- White sea shells (we used about 7lbs of the 8lbs we bought)

 - Hot glue gun and glue sticks (16-20)